InspiryThemes/realhomes-docs/docs/import-demo.md

 Now you can import widgets too.
 To do that, kindly install [Widget Importer & Exporter](https://wordpress.org/plugins/widget-importer-exporter/).

-After successful installation and activation, navigate to **Dashboard → Tools → Widget Importer & Exporter** and then select the widgets.wie file for the relevant design variation (Classic or Modern).
+After successful installation and activation, navigate to **Dashboard → Tools → Widget Importer & Exporter** and select the widgets.wie file for the relevant design variation (Classic or Modern).

 ![Screenshot](images/import-demo/import-widget-settings.png)